aditya43/aws/README.md

         * The new environment (green) can be validated independently and roll back if issues.
         * Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment.
         * Using Beanstalk, `Swap URLs` when done with the environment test.

+### Elastic Beanstalk Advanced Concepts
+- Whenever deploying code on Elastic Beanstalk, a codebase must be zipped and this zip will get deployed to Elastic Beanstalk.
+- All the parameters configured in AWS UI can be configured with code using files.
+- Requirements (Elastic Beanstalk Extension Files):
+    * `EB` extension configuration files reside under `.ebextensions/` directory created at the root of source code.
+    * Files under `.ebextensions/` directory are in `YAML` or `JSON` format.
+    * Files under `.ebextensions/` directory ends with `.config` extension.
+For e.g. `logging.config`.
+    * Default settings can be modified using `option_settings` options.
+    * Ability to configure and add resources such as RDS, ElastiCache, DynamoDB etc..
+    * Resources managed by `.ebextensions` **get deleted** if the environment goes away.
+- We can install an additional CLI called the **EB CLI** which makes working with Beanstalk from the CLI easier.
+    * Why would you use `EB CLI`:
+        - It's helpful for your automated deployment pipelines.
+    * Following are some of the basic commands available in `EB CLI`:
+        - `eb create`: Used to create ElastiCache Beanstalk environment.
+        - `eb status`: To check ElastiCache Beanstalk status.
+        - `eb health`: To check ElastiCache Beanstalk health.
+        - `eb events`: To see events.
+        - `eb logs`: To view logs.
+        - `eb open`: Opens the public URL of your website in the default browser.
+        - `eb deploy`: Deploys the application source bundle from the initialized project directory to the running application.
+        - `eb config`: To change ElastiCache Beanstalk environment configuration settings.
+        - `eb terminate`: To terminal ElastiCache Beanstalk environment.